ChasinSpin/TSlotBroughtonMount/docs/usageguide.md

 A regular deployment is a deployment where the user pre-points the occultation for a particular event time and the star moves into view at the time of the occultation.
 This type of deployment may use a wooden square, paver, concrete pad, or other hard non-moving/settling surface to set up on.

+It is recommended to carry a 5mm Allen Key for deployments incase something needs tightening.

 Describe mount setup and adjustments.